 Coexistence between people and elephants within the Okavango landscape is therefore a big challenge.

 Many people in the Okavango region depend directly on farming and livestock to feed and provide for their families.
 Yet, with poor soil quality and erratic rainfall often crop yields are low and barely enough to make it through the year.
 The low yields and poor soils compel farmers to clear more land, often abandoning one field and moving to a newly cleared field, sometimes close to elephant pathways.
 Farmer resilience is lowered even further due to the threat of crop-raiding by elephants.

 Between April and June, at the time when crops are ripening and farmers are ready to harvest, elephants begin moving from the drying water holes in the north through the villages to water and other resources in the Delta.
-Along the way, they pass many fields and settlements, raiding and trampling crops.
-In one night an elephant can destroy the millet, sorghum, or maize a family may depend on for an entire year.
+Along the way, they pass many fields and settlements, sometimes raiding and trampling crops.
+In one night, an elephant can destroy the millet, sorghum, or maize a family may depend on for an entire year.
 And they are left with nothing.
-This is hand to mouth farming.
-When, in a moments work an elephant can destroy a year’s work, it is no wonder people here feel so vulnerable and don’t want elephants.

 Elephants are dangerous to people too.
 Especially if startled or frightened, elephants can charge, and walking near them is very risky.
 Yet few people in the Panhandle have vehicles, and there is no public transport.
 They usually get around by foot or donkey cart, often needing to cross paths with elephants.
 Children in particular are vulnerable as they often need to walk several kilometres to the nearest village for school.
 Returning home at dusk can be especially dangerous, and parents often need to help their children understand how to be safe around elephants.
 The threat of encounters with elephants, however, still weighs heavily on worried parents who wait for their returning children. (see Elephant Express)